 This is largely addressed by the core curriculum which provides for practical activity, exploration and discussion as pupils are helped to make calculations, understand and appreciate relationships and patterns in number and space, problem solving, developing a capacity to think logically and express thoughts clearly.
-The Collins Busy Ant Maths Scheme is used throughout the school from Reception to Year 6.
+The Collins Busy Ant Maths Scheme is used throughout the school within Key Stages 1 and 2.
 Mathematical skills are also addressed where appropriate through Science and Technology, Geography, Art and Design and Technology, and Computing.
 Competitions also support the pupils' mathematical thinking e.g. Junior and Intermediate UKMT.
-BOFA, the Atom Learning Platform, Maths Whizz and My Maths are online resources that are available to the children both within and outside of School in support of mathematical development and are used particularly at the higher end of the School in preparation for transition to secondary school.
+BOFA, the Atom Learning Platform, Times Tables Rockstars, and My Maths are online resources that are available to the children both within and outside of School in support of mathematical development and are used particularly at the higher end of the School in preparation for transition to secondary school.